kostiantyn-matsebora/helm-storage-provisioner/README.md

 Helm chart for provisioning storage definition (PersistentVolumeClaim and PersistentVolume objects).

-Can be useful in following cases:
+Can be useful in the following cases:

 * When you want to separate storage and application management.
-* When you want to bind `PersistenVolume` with already existing  volume handle (for instance manually created [Longhorn](https://longhorn.io/) volume.)
+* When you want to bind `PersistenVolume` with an already existing  volume handle (for instance manually created [Longhorn](https://longhorn.io/) volume.)

 ## Configuration